JoelBird/joelbird.github.io/index.md

 The tokens received can be exchanged for the projects products, exchanged for their dollar value, or held in anticipation of future value growth.

-## OpenProj integration into discord server:
+## OpenProj integration into discord server
 ## Initial Setup:

 - Invite our OpenProj bot with ... permissions